23 Essential WordPress Page Speed Optimization Tips for 2023

-Optimized WordPress hosting is one of the simplest and one of the most essential of our WordPress page speed optimization tips.
+Optimized WordPress hosting is one of the simplest and most essential of our WordPress page speed optimization tips.
 Don’t expect to have a fast WordPress website if you opt for cheap hosting.
 WordPress sites have unique hosting requirements.

 2. Choose a Fast-Loading WordPress Theme

 Once you have optimized WordPress hosting, you can focus on selecting your WordPress theme.
-A fast loading theme is critical to a fast loading website.
-Avoid free themes as they are usually full of bloated code that will drag down your page speed.
+A fast-loading theme is critical to a fast-loading website.
+Avoid free themes since they are usually full of bloated code that will drag down your page speed.
 And be sure to check that your intended WordPress theme is updated regularly and frequently.

 3. Keep Your WordPress, Themes and Plugins Updated

 One of the great things about WordPress is that the platform and most common plugins get frequently updated to improve security, functionality, and performance.
 If you want to stay on top of your WordPress page speed optimization, keep your site updated at all times.
 That includes the version of WordPress, your theme, and your plugins.

 The next of our essential WordPress page speed optimization tips focuses on an area many business owners are unaware of, their WordPress database.
 One of the cool things about WordPress is that you can add functionality by adding plugins.
 But that can be a bad thing as well.

 Installing new plugins creates different files & folders in your database.
 When you uninstall these plugins, they leave behind some files & folders in your WordPress database.
 And that can drag down your page performance.
 Therefore, we recommend optimizing your database weekly at a minimum, daily is even better.